sergimardia7/cs4220-midterm/README.md

 This quiz is 10% of the Midterm Project Grade.
  Taking the quiz is mandatory, and failing to do so will result in a 0 for this portion.
 However, simply completing the quiz will automatically award the full 10% of the grade.
 This quiz is a feedback on your team members performance and contribution.

+TEAM: Sergio Maradiaga, Daniel Ontiveros, Mason Price, Danny Melgarejo, and Jesus Alcocer
+API: SPORTS API

+Overall, your team's effort in presenting the project was commendable.
+However, it's important to note that I encouraged teams to ask questions and schedule office hours appointments for assistance between the code video demo and the Midterm Q&A session.
+It seems that there were missed opportunities for support, which impacted the implementation with the specified requirements.
+As we move forward, I strongly encourage reaching out for assistance as needed.

+Video: Great job on explaining your code and app!
+Each team member presented their code effectively, demonstrating a strong understanding of code written.

+Code: Unfortunately, the current implementation falls short of meeting the Midterm requirements.
+While your team built a CLI, it doesn't fully align with the specifications outlined in the Midterm.
+For instance, the Midterm required a search function capable of accepting a keyword and incorporating cache options.
+While your "process-date" command accepts a date option that is being used as a "keyword" and overall its functionality deviates significantly from the requirements.

+    cli.js/app.js:
+        - The code should interact with the API to retrieve data associated with the provided keyword.
+        - It should prompt the user to select an item from the list for more details.
+        - Utilize the selected item's ID to retrieve more data from the API.
+        - Additionally, integrating the cache option.

+    search_history.json:
+        - Each entry should contain an object with the keys "search" (for the keyword) and "resultCount" (indicating the count of results from the API).
+        - The current structure seems more suited for a "search_cache" rather than a search history, as it lacks storage for the keyword and result count.

+    search_cache.json:
+        - The functionality is missing entirely.